ddbit/verba-volant/README.md

 Create a web service that allows two users to:

 1. Connect to the same "room".
+2. Authenticate each other (but not with the server)
-2. Perform a secure key exchange using Diffie-Hellman (DH).
+3. Perform a secure key exchange using Diffie-Hellman (DH).
-3. Establish a shared key for end-to-end encryption.
+4. Establish a shared key for end-to-end encryption.
-4. Exchange encrypted messages using AES (true E2EE).
+5. Exchange encrypted messages using AES (true E2EE).

 The server handles the connection but **has no access to the messages or the shared key**.